 COVID-19 proposals to protect Ontario LTC residents rejected as 'too expensive,' docs say

-Crosses are displayed outside the Camilla Care Community centre marking the deaths of multiple people that occurred during the COVID-19 pandemic in Mississauga, Ont., on Tuesday, May 26, 2020.
+Crosses are displayed outside a long-term care centre marking the deaths of multiple people that occurred during the COVID-19 pandemic.
 THE CANADIAN PRESS/Nathan Denette

 TORONTO -- A commission examining the impact of COVID-19 on Ontario's long-term care system has heard the government rejected proposals that could have helped protect vulnerable residents during the second wave because they were deemed too expensive.

 An infectious disease specialist and member of the province's science advisory group told the Long-Term Care COVID-19 Commission the proposals included mechanisms for hospitals to support the long-term care sector, and to ensure seniors wouldn't be housed three or four to a room during the second wave.

 Dr. Allison McGeer said the plans were presented by doctors largely to the Ministry of Health, though some may have gone before the Ministry of Long-Term Care.

 "A number of proposals went to the ministry about what could be done; and all of them were deemed by the ministry to be too expensive," she told the panel.